nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

-= 7.5.1 =
+= 7.6.0 =
-*Release Date - TBD*
+*Release Date - April 24, 2024*

+* added: Easy IO delivery for JS/CSS assets from additional domains
 * added: Lazy Load can use dominant color placeholders via Easy IO
 * added: ability to filter/parse admin-ajax.php requests via eio_filter_admin_ajax_response filter
 * added: Easy IO support for Divi Pixel image masks
-* added: Easy IO delivery for JS/CSS assets from additional domains
 * changed: improved smoothing of LQIP for Lazy Load when using Easy IO
 * changed: after editing an image in WordPress, optimization results for backup sizes will be hidden from Media Library list mode
 * changed: Lazy Load checks for auto-scale exclusions on ancestors of lazyloaded element